jadbox/leaderboard-js/README.md

 # Leaderboard.js
-This is a Leaderboard game server in Node.js and uses either Redis or local node memory to store player state.
+This is a leaderboard game server in Node.js and uses either Redis or local node memory to store player state.

-**Setup and run:**
+**Get dependencies and run:**
 npm install
 node server.js